St Bees Theological College: Decline

 The new principal was Canon E H Knowles, who had been a mathematics and classics master at St Bees School from 1843 to 1864, then headmaster of Kenilworth Grammar School.
 He had close ties with the college, having married Revd.
 G. H. Ainger's sister.

 College numbers initially dropped during the 1870s but picked up again in the 1880s, with a maximum yearly intake of 47 in 1883.
 However, although St Bees College had been a pioneering institution, the rest of the country had caught up.
 There were now numerous theological colleges modelled on the St Bees example, but mainly in large cities and affiliated in some way to a university.
 Standards were rising, and in 1893 the bishops of the Church of England agreed that a common entrance exam must be taken before non-graduates could enter a theological college.
 This dramatically affected the numbers at St Bees as it channelled theological candidates down the graduate route, which St Bees was unable to support.
 In addition it was still a private institution, and was run at financial risk by the principal.
 Consequently, Knowles, who was now 75, decided to give notice to close the college in December 1895.

 Legacy

-St Bees Theological College had an productive and influential life in the history of the Church of England.
+St Bees Theological College had a productive and influential life in the history of the Church of England.
 It trained over 2,600 clergy for the ministry, and had been the model for the new breed of theological colleges.
 However, the seeds of failure were sown because of its remote geographical position, and the refusal of Parkinson to allow it to come fully under Church management.